EmasXP/gaslawork/README.md

 - Gaslawork internally calls the `findRoute()` of the routing object.
 This object is the built-in `Routes` in this example, but you are free to use whatever you want.
 - `Routes` iterates through all the routes added and calls `checkRoute()` on them.
 We have added the built-in `Route` in this example, but you are free to use whatever you want.
 - `Routes` returns the route object back to Gaslawork when route's `checkRoute()` returns `true`
-- `getTarget()` of the route is called by Gaslawork to find the path to the controller (and in this case also the action).
+- `getTarget()` of the route is called by Gaslawork, and the route returns a `RouteTarget` object.
+- The path to the controller (and in this case also the action) is fetched from the `RouteTarget` object.
 - Gaslawork imports the controller and calls the action.

 ### Parameters (and special parameters)